laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 Link to Plot: https://lamin.ai/laminlabs/lakehouse-benchmarks/artifact/kBOCwXvajOXJAniJ000N

 ### Notes on query timing

+All timings are single-run measurements on the two layouts above.
+On the many-file (3,201-shard) layout, the read-bound engines are dominated by per-file S3 footer round-trips rather than compute; on the few-file (26-shard) layout that cost largely disappears.
+Iceberg and LanceDB query times reflect reads from their own pre-ingested stores, so their setup cost should be amortised across queries when comparing total cost.

+Variants on the most prevalent chromosome within the 10th–90th percentile position band.
+Each engine pushes the predicate into the storage layer.
+All five engines returned identical result sets.

 **Read strategy dominates on the many-file layout.** PyArrow's dataset API fetches the 3,201 footers largely sequentially; Polars and DuckDB parallelise, which is why DuckDB runs the heavy aggregations in ~17s where PyArrow takes ~2,000s.
 On the few-file layout the gap narrows to single-digit factors.
 Ratios vary by query, so we report per-query times in the plots rather than a single speedup number.